TALES FROM THE GOLDILOCKS ZONE

 One Way Ticket by R.L.
 Aseret

-Single and Czech, Milena meets Vietnamese America, Vuong, when he comes on his tour of her hometown, Olomouc-- where local men, not conscripted, want meaty wives to raise children and vegetables.
+Single and Czech, Milena meets Vietnamese-American Vuong when tours her hometown, Olomouc-- where local men, not conscripted, want meaty wives to raise children and vegetables.
 Vuong, however, makes her laugh and she takes him up on his offer of an arranged marriage.
 When she arrives in America, she must decide whether to stay and how she will indeed overcome their unusual arrangement.

 The Displaced by Greg Moravec